TheOdinProject/javascript-exercises/13_factorial/README.md

 # Exercise 13 - Factorial

-Write a recursive function that takes a non-negative integer, and returns the product of all positive integers less than or equal to the input integer.
+Write a [recursive factorial function](https://simple.wikipedia.org/wiki/Factorial) that takes a non-negative integer, and returns the product of all positive integers less than or equal to the input integer.
 An input of `0` should return `1`.
 The function should only accept numbers, so `'4'` should not be accepted as it is a string.
 All invalid inputs should return `undefined`.

 For example: